Overview of Export of Cleaned Spent Precious Metal Bearing Catalyst

 The authorisation of Export of Cleaned Spent Precious Metal Bearing Catalyst is governed by the Water and Air Act.
 Under the acts, the authorisation for consent NOC is provided in two stages first, when the industry is being established for which Consent to establish is given, and one, when the industry is established and is ready to operate for which consent to operate is granted.

-According to Air and Water Act, for acquiring a Pollution Control License for Export of Cleaned Spent Precious Metal Bearing Catalyst, one has to submit the following documents: -
+According to Air and Water Act, for acquiring a Pollution Control License for Export of Cleaned Spent Precious Metal Bearing Catalyst, one has to submit the following necessary papers: -

-- Land acquisition documents, including sale deed or registration/lease
+- Land acquisition necessary papers, including sale deed or registration/lease

 - Detailed Project Report is a must for Export of Cleaned Spent Precious Metal Bearing Catalyst that contains monetary division related to Pollution Control Measures, Break up of land used, Industrial process, and Flow chart of the Procedure, Control Equipment relating to Air Pollution, and Details for ETP and Solid Waste Management, Production of Waste Water.

 - Aadhar Card

 - Copy of Self Declaration form for Restriction of Hazardous Waste